Hartwick College Guidelines for Awarding Semester Hour Credits (rev.2014)

 - Directed and Independent Studies can range from 1-4 credits, depending on the project and extent of contact (with Department Chair’s approval).

 Hartwick operates on a 4-1-4 calendar with a 14 week fall, 4 week January and 14 week spring term.
-Calendars are found by clicking here.
+Current and future academic calendars can be found on the Student Resources page.